-If you have the skills, experience, and gumption required to become a PACU RN, you’ll be entering a rewarding and challenging career that’s rapidly expanding.
+If you have the skills, experience, and gumption required to become a PACU RN, you’ll be entering a rewarding and challenging nursing career that’s rapidly expanding.
 However, if you’re looking to expand your career beyond the walls of your current hospital, consider PACU travel nursing with Host Healthcare.

 When you apply and are accepted to become a travel nurse with Host Healthcare, we match you with opportunities that meet your goals and abilities.
-You’ll earn an excellent salary and get the chance to travel and provide care across the country.
-Apply today and let us find your ideal travel PACU nursing staff position.
+You’ll earn an excellent PACU nurse salary and get the chance to travel and provide care across the country.
+Apply today and let us find you your ideal PACU travel nursing job.